randomtdev/nexusmods_downloadfix/README.md

 ### Updates ####

+**1.4**

+- Fix for new site update
+- Vortex banner is no longer being removed
+- Adblock banner is no longer removed (Not even sure this still exists)
+- Improved shitty patching system a bit
+- Cleaned up code quite a bit

+This new update makes getting the link for manual downloads a lot faster, courtesy of nexus staff.
+The script should also now work fine for premium users, if for some reason you're using this.

 **1.3.1**

 - Fixed an issue where the manual/vortex download buttons at the top right would give a "Download failed error" on mods with multiple main files